ethanlabs101/frlegends-skeleton-key/docs/FEATURES.md

 # Extensible Design

-Skeleton Key is built around reusable infrastructure that can support additional features and asset types as the project develops.
+Skeleton Key is built around reusable infrastructure that can support additional features, interfaces, and asset types as the project develops.

 Existing systems provide foundations for future expansion in areas such as: